How Airtime Scratch Cards Works

 MUST READ: TOP 10 DEDICATED SERVER HOSTING IN KENYA

-The high number of mobile service users could mean huge losses for telcos should people be able to crack the code of security underlying scratch card technology.
+The high number of mobile service users could mean huge losses for telcos if someone is able to crack the security code underlying scratch card technology.

 This means strict safety measures are placed to protect the secret code.
 Anyone who tries to guess or crack this could be charged and fined.

-How it works and why it can’t be guessed.
+How Airtime Scratch Cards works and why it can’t be guessed.

 Each digit of the scratch cards has relevance to its position.
-It’s basically a data set with 16 variables, each holding the positional value of the digits in addition to a column that indicates the sum of the digits.
+It’s a data set with 16 variables, each holding the positional value of the digits and a column that indicates the sum of the digits.

 MUST READ: How To File Kra Returns For Employees In Kenya